 Types 1 and 2 are the major forms of porphyria cutanea tarda.
 They have the same precipitants, symptoms, and treatment.
 Overall prevalence may be on the order of 1/10,000 but is probably higher in people exposed to halogenated aromatic hydrocarbons or other precipitants of the disease.

-End-stage renal disease, ultraviolet radiation (UVA), and certain drugs can cause PCT-like symptoms without elevated porphyrin levels (pseudoporphyria).
-Commonly implicated drugs are furosemide, tetracyclines, sulfonamides, and naproxen and other nonsteroidal anti-inflammatory drugs (NSAIDs).
+End-stage renal disease, ultraviolet radiation (UVA), and certain medications can cause PCT-like symptoms without elevated porphyrin levels (pseudoporphyria).
+Commonly implicated medications are furosemide, tetracyclines, sulfonamides, and naproxen and other nonsteroidal anti-inflammatory drugs (NSAIDs).

 Because porphyrins are poorly dialyzed, some patients receiving long-term hemodialysis develop a skin condition that resembles PCT; this condition is termed pseudoporphyria of end-stage renal disease.

 Patients with porphyria cutanea tarda present with fragile skin, mainly on sun-exposed areas.
-Phototoxicity is delayed: patients do not always connect sun exposure with symptoms.
+Phototoxicity is delayed, thus patients do not always connect sun exposure with symptoms.

 Spontaneously or after minor trauma, tense bullae develop.
 Some bullae are hemorrhagic.
 Accompanying erosions and ulcers may develop secondary infection; they heal slowly, leaving atrophic scars.
 Sun exposure occasionally leads to erythema, edema, or itching.